 Besides just talking to people, what are you planning to do?

-First, we are building a resource library to connect artistic people with information they can use in the betterment of their lives and their careers.
-This library will include links to existing services they can access for assistance, information on other organizations doing work for their benefit, and helpful tips on navigating systems of support that already exist.
+First, we continually update our Resource Library to connect artistic people with information they can use for the betterment of their lives and their careers.
+This library includes links to existing services they can access for assistance, information on other organizations doing work for their benefit, and helpful tips on navigating systems of support that already exist.
 We are also working with a handful of partners to develop community-building programming, specifically centered around issues of access to the arts.
 Beyond that, we are eager to listen to our community and learn about the gaps that we can fill, the connections we can make, and the ways we can help.